MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   ### RestrictSigninToPattern

-  #### Restrict which accounts can be used to sign in to Google Chrome
+  #### Restrict which accounts can be used to sign in to Microsoft Edge